petbot/petbot-bark/README.md

 #PetBot listen

-An open source repository for [PetBot](http://petbot.ca) bark recognition software.
+A repository for [PetBot](http://petbot.ca) bark recognition software.

 Here we store code to recognize dog barks from a microphone on the raspberry pi.